-When shopping for a new toilet, price should not be as important as size, performance and its conservation abilities.
-A standard toilet averages fifteen inches (measuring from tank to toilet).
-The most important characteristic to consider when shopping is the amount of space between the bathroom wall and base of the floor drain.
-Modern homes average between ten and 12 inches while older homes usually measure about fourteen.
+If you are shopping for a new toilet, your focus should be size, performance, and conservation abilities.
+Measuring from tank to toilet, the standard toilet averages fifteen inches.
+Another very important consideration when toilet shopping is the space between the bathroom wall and base of the floor drain.
+Modern homes average between ten and twelve inches, while older homes measure around fourteen inches.

-Low Flow toilets are six gallon tanks and the most common type of head sold today.
-Low Flows were originally designed to accommodate new conservation laws with features aiding in flushing (reducing the need for excessive water) such as gravity fed and pressure assisted toilets.
-The gravity fed toilet utilizes the weight of the water from the tank to help push waste through the system while the pressure assisted toilet uses compressed air.
-The most noticeable difference between the two models is the sound.
-Pressure assisted tanks tend to be more noisy.
+The low flow toilet is the most common type of head sold today.
+The low flow is a six-gallon tank that was originally designed to accommodate the new conservation laws.
+It includes features that aid in flushing and overall reduce water usage, such as gravity fed and pressure assisted toilets.
+A gravity fed toilet utilizes the weight of the water in the tank to help push waste through the system, while a pressure assisted toilet uses compressed air to do so.
+Pressure assisted toilets tend to be the noisier of the two.

-By simply purchasing a newer toilet, you can save the environment and a lot of money at the same time.
-Contact Rapid Rooter to schedule a FREE estimate to repair, replace or install a new toilet or any plumbing fixture today.
-Call us toll-free at 877-202-6874, or visit South Florida plumbers.
+By simply updating your toilet, you can not only help the environment but can also save yourself some money along the way.
+Contact Rapid-Rooter to schedule a FREE estimate to repair, replace, or install a new toilet or any plumbing fixture you may need!